 Bad news for Brakpan dwellers – you won’t be allowed to modify or upgrade the car in any way, either.
 Likewise, there may also be restrictions to wear and tear.
 Any abnormal damages, which further decrease the resale value, could be subject to penalties.

-If you plan to somehow conjure up the remainder of the money at the end of the term and purchase the vehicle, though, that’s another story.
+If you plan on somehow conjuring up the remainder of the money up at the end of the term, and purchase the vehicle, though, that’s another story.

 The only insurance that will be accepted with a Balloon Payment is comprehensive motor vehicle insurance.